ross-dev-bg/DodgeCat/README.md

 Dodge the bullets and see how long your kitty can survive.

 Supports WASD, Arrow and Touch movement for mobile devices.
+ESC or Double Tap to Pause.

 ## Play at - https://ross-dev-bg.github.io/DodgeCat